About

 The Scholar SIG provides trainees and other early-career scholars with experiences and opportunities to advance their careers in academia, industry, government, and/or entrepreneurship in the fields of clinical and translational science.

-Chair: Adriana Morales Gomez
+Chairs: Adriana Morales Gomez and Olayinka Shiyanbola

 Launch Scholar SIG Community